Japanese yen: Banknotes

 The issuance of yen banknotes began in 1872, two years after the currency was introduced.
-Denominations have ranged from 1 yen to 10,000 yen; since 1984, the lowest-valued banknote is the 1,000 yen note.
+Denominations have ranged from ¥1 to ¥10,000; since 1984, the lowest-valued banknote is the ¥1,000 note.
 Before and during World War II, various bodies issued banknotes in yen, such as the Ministry of Finance and the Imperial Japanese National Bank.
 The Allied forces also issued some notes shortly after the war.
 Since then, the Bank of Japan has been the exclusive note issuing authority.
 The bank has issued five series after World War II.

 Japan is generally considered a cash-based society, with 38% of payments in Japan made by cash in 2014.
 Possible explanations are that cash payments protect one's privacy, merchants do not have to wait for payment, and it does not carry any negative connotation like credit.

 At present, portraits of people from the Meiji period and later are printed on Japanese banknotes.
 The reason for this is that from the viewpoint of preventing forgery, it is desirable to use a precise photograph as an original rather than a painting for a portrait.

 Series E banknotes were introduced in 2004 in ¥1000, ¥5000, and ¥10,000 denominations.

 Series F banknotes were introduced on 3 July 2024.
 They were announced on 9 April 2019 by Finance Minister Tarō Asō.
-The ¥1000 bill features Kitasato Shibasaburō and The Great Wave off Kanagawa, the ¥5000 bill features Tsuda Umeko and Wisteria flowers, and the ¥10,000 bill features Shibusawa Eiichi and Tokyo Station.
+The ¥1000 note features Kitasato Shibasaburō and The Great Wave off Kanagawa, the ¥5000 note features Tsuda Umeko and Wisteria flowers, and the ¥10,000 note features Shibusawa Eiichi and Tokyo Station.
 The Ministry decided to not redesign the ¥2000 note due to low circulation.
 The EURion constellation pattern is present in the Series D, E and F banknotes.

 Determinants of value

 Beginning in December 1931, Japan gradually shifted from the gold standard system to the managed currency system.

 The relative value of the yen is determined in foreign exchange markets by the economic forces of supply and demand.
 The supply of the yen in the market is governed by the desire of yen holders to exchange their yen for other currencies to purchase goods, services, or assets.
 The demand for the yen is governed by the desire of foreigners to buy goods and services in Japan and by their interest in investing in Japan (buying yen-denominated real and financial assets).

 Since the 1990s, the Bank of Japan, the country's central bank, has kept interest rates low to spur economic growth.
 Short-term lending rates have responded to this monetary relaxation and fell from 3.7% to 1.3% between 1993 and 2008.
 Low interest rates and low inflation, combined with a ready liquidity, prompted investors to borrow yen in Japan and invest it in other countries (such as the US) with significantly higher bank rates, a practice known as the carry trade.
-This has helped to keep the exchange rate of the yen low compared to other currencies, particularly the US dollar.
+This has helped to keep the exchange rate of the yen low compared to other currencies, particularly the USD.